Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

-so that the induced cochain map $\f_{1,0}: (C',\m'_{1,0})\to (C,\m_{1,0})$ is a quasi-isomorphism.
-In the literature, such a $\f$ is called a \textit{weak homotopy equivalence} or a \textit{quasi-isomorphism}.
-Recall that the constant-one functions in various $\OL_P$ and $\HL_P$ are all denoted by $\one$.

-Since the whole section \S \ref{S_whitehead} is devoted to prove the following theorem, the reader may skip this section in the first reading.
-It is a mild generalization of \cite[Theorem 4.2.45]{FOOOBookOne}, adding the additional properties: the (cyclical) unitality and the divisor axiom.
+The entire section is dedicated to proving the theorem below, which readers may choose to skip on their first reading.
+This theorem extends \cite[Theorem 4.2.45]{FOOOBookOne} by incorporating the topological labels and the extra properties such as (cyclical) unitality and the divisor axiom.
+The proof introduces several new technical elements such as Sublemma \ref{sublemma-u_k+1}.

-\begin{thm}[Whitehead Theorem] There exists $\g\in \Hom_\UD((\C,\m),(\C',\m'))$, unique up to ud-homotopy, so that $\g\circ \f$ and $\f\circ \g$ are both ud-homotopic to $\id$.
+\begin{thm}[Whitehead Theorem] There exists $\g\in \Hom_\UD((\C',\m'),(\C,\m))$, unique up to ud-homotopy, so that $\g \diamond \f$ and $\f \diamond \g$ are both ud-homotopic to $\id$.
 We call $\g$ a \textbf{ud-homotopy inverse} of $\f$; it is often denoted by $\f^{-1}$. \end{thm}

 We will carry out the proof by inductions first on the length filtration in $k$ and then on the energy filtration in $\beta$.
 Initially, since $\f_{1,0}$ is a quasi-isomorphism, there exist a degree-zero cochain map